benjiemc/tcr-pmhc-structures-hackathon/README_DATASET.md

 1. Using structural information, can we discriminate between TCRs that bind to pMHC class Is versus pMHC class IIs?

-2. Can we predict which residues will interact between the TCR and peptide? `Note:` careful processing of the data is required here so that absolute positions are not given to the method and it can simply calculate things that are less than 5 Å apart.
+2. Given a TCR binds to a pMHC, can we predict which residues will interact between the TCR and peptide using only the unbound (*apo*) TCR and pMHC structures?

 3. Design a new method for clustering TCRs based on structural information.